 What about the loans I’ll take out while in grad school?

-Since subsidized federal loans are not available to graduate students, both federal and private loans will accrue interest while you are in school.
+Since subsidized federal loans are not available to graduate students, interest accrues on both federal and private loans while you’re in school.
 If you are unable to make interest payments on all of your loans while in graduate school, consider paying interest on the highest rate loan(s) first.
 Any progress you can make on paying interest will put you in a better position when you move into loan repayment.